Zilliqa/zilliqa-developer/Address-Standard.md

 ### For Explorers

 [Viewblock explorer](https://viewblock.io/zilliqa) will be supporting both the new `bech32` and legacy `base16` checksummed in the search bar in order to ease the transition to `bech32` checksummed addresses for all Users.
-A tooltip will also be available for Users to convert between the two address formats via a tooltip temporarily.
+A tooltip will also be available for Users to convert between the two address formats temporarily.